Apr 15, 2021 · Content Marketing

 What This Means for You

-If you’re a social media manager juggling four or more brands, the takeaway isn’t “post more.”
+If you’re juggling four or more brands, the takeaway isn’t “post more.”
 It’s “run a process.”
 Build your topic clusters once a quarter.
 Lock your calendar a month ahead.
 Use AI to draft and repurpose, not to replace your point of view.
 Optimize for each platform’s native search and recommendation surfaces, not just the feed.

 That’s where a unified workflow earns its keep.
-Feedsta is built to run all six steps in one place, multi-brand calendars, AI-assisted creation, cross-platform scheduling, native analytics, and the social inbox where audience signals come back in.
-Distribution sharpens when your fsta.li short links, QR codes, and link-in-bio updates roll into the same calendar, and when you’re running campaigns at scale the Feedsta app keeps multi-brand reporting from devolving into spreadsheet sprawl.
+Feedsta, an AI-powered social media platform, is built to run all six steps in one place: multi-brand calendars, AI-assisted creation, cross-platform scheduling, native analytics, and the inbox where audience signals come back in, with short links, QR codes, and link-in-bio updates rolling into the same calendar so distribution stops living in a separate tool.

 For deeper plays on the research and creation steps, our 2026 local content strategy playbook shows how location signals translate to social.
 And if you’re still operating on assumptions about how search and social interact in 2026, the SEO myths breakdown is worth a re-read, several of the “rules” you may still be following stopped applying two algorithm updates ago.